Fushi (To Your Eternity): Casting

 Director Masahiko Murata expressed surprise when first reading the manga series, initially believing the young villager would be the lead character rather than Fushi.
 In casting the actors Reiji Kawashima's voice quality is felt fitting for Fushi from his point of view, which the director agreed with.
-The first episode only had two voice actors: Kawashima and Tsuda.
+The first episode only had two voice actors: Kawashima and Kenjiro Tsuda.
 Tsuda felt that Kawashima was a passionate actor due to how early he appeared in each episode's recording session.
 Kawashima felt his character to be exhausting to play based on his multiple experiences while Tsuda thought Fushi was too mysterious.
 For the sixth episode, Kawashima expressed difficulties portraying Fushi's lines due to the fact the character is learning how to speak.

 Kawashima said that he was familiar with Ōima before To Your Eternity as he used to read her previous work, A Silent Voice.
 Upon reading the manga, Kawashima was often moved to tears by both series.
 Kawashima received instructions from the sound director and also looked at materials about the character in order to understand the role.
 The actor commented on the scene where Fushi starts eating fruits delivered by March, and chose to eat fruits too in order to make the scene more realistic.
 Due to Fushi's poor speaking in the early episodes, he executed lines in broken Japanese.
 The actor often listened to the final product.

 In the English dub of the series, Jacob Hopkins voices the character, something he called "A dream come true!"
 In recording of the first episode, the actor expressed an emotional work not only due to the handling of the unnamed child but also how Fushi ends up becoming him in the ending.
-Hopkins was curious about the myths that might inspired Fushi, noting how he starts monotonous but becomes more human with his role in the series.
+Hopkins was curious about the myths that might have inspired Fushi, noting how he starts monotonous but becomes more human with his role in the series.
 Hopkins recalls being praised by a staff member from Crunchyroll and found the finale emotional due to how Fushi becomes emotional too.
 Hopkins believes the theme of the series is not about action but about how the main character is gonna deal with living forever and face several hardships.